redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge1-Intro_To_Azure_CLI.md

  * Azure CLI is available for Mac, Windows and Linux.
  * You will need administrator access to install Azure CLI.
 You can switch user to root with ``su root``.
 The password is the same as you used to login to the VNC environment.
- * You can find installation instructions here: [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-yum?view=azure-cli-latest) ``https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-yum?view=azure-cli-latest``
+ * You can find installation instructions here: [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-yum?view=azure-cli-latest) ``https://aka.ms/azurecli2`` > go to Install section
  * It is recommended you open reference material like the Azure CLI reference within your VNC environment so you can easily copy/paste commands.

 <hr>